AkashSi926/python-project/README.md

-Followings is a data cleaning and Exploratory Data Analysis of a store  using python.
+Followings is a data cleaning and Exploratory Data Analysis of a store  using pyton.
+Improved customer experience and sales by identifying potential customer across diffent states , gender and occupation.